DatasciencewithSai/Experimentation_guide/README.md

 Tools for experimentation includes Data accessing tools, Data analysis tools, Data reporting tools, and statistical analysis tools.
 Tools also includes experimentation execution Tools like Monetate and Optimizely for digital controlled experimentation.
 APT for offline store level experimentation.

 Tools also includes web analytics tools that captures data and gives users great control on ease of using the data.
 These tools include IBM Coremetrics, Google Analytics, Adobe Analytics.
-Web user session viewing tools like Fullstory and Tealeaf are also very useful.
+Web user session viewing tools like Fullstory and Tealeau are also very useful.

 Data accessing, analysis and reporting tools:
 SQL is primarily used for data accessing and minimal data analysis on the query window.
 Splunk can be used for real-time reporting and data collection.
 One should definitely have great understanding of data warehouses like Teradata or Snowflake or unstructured data warehouses.